 - 1. A review of the event in your own words.
 (DO NOT PLAGIARIZE) what was "it" about.
-Prove that you did the extra credit, so be sure this paragraph is substantial, and thorough. - 2.
+Prove that you did the extra credit, so be sure this paragraph is substantial and thorough - 2.
 How it relates to class. terms/concepts that relate to class (2 or more) and give examples to show you can correlate.
-They must be illustrated and supported, not just thrown-in.
-If your extra credit includes given-class terms, you cannot use them and must correlate other terms - 3.
-What it tells you about that minority group what did you learn - 4.
-Your personal reflections what did you think about "it?" - \\ If you report on an article or event, you must include a copy of the article or URL, or a program from the event
+The terms must be illustrated and supported, not just thrown-in - 3.
+What it tells you about that culture what did you learn - 4.
+Your personal reflections what did you think about "it?"

+If you report on an article or event, you must include a copy of the article, or a program from the event